-Do not stop using your birth control (contraception) before you have talked to your specialist and worked together on a plan to ensure your condition is controlled will reassess whether you should continue receiving treatment with valproate or whether another medicine should be prescribed.
-They will make sure you are well aware and have understood all the risks and advice related to the use of valproate Your specialist will try to switch you to another medicine or stop treatment with and the risks to you and your baby are reduced.
+Do not stop using your birth control (contraception) before you have talked to your specialist and worked together on a plan to ensure your condition is controlled and the risks to you and your baby are reduced.
+First schedule an appointment with your specialist.
+During this visit your